eli-carri/invisible-friend/README.md

 # invisible-friend

-This mini-project was made to play with my tiny group of friends, however it can be used for a maximum of 2k people.
-It uses Ford-Fulkersen algorithm to assign each invisible friend, cause this problem can be thinked as a bipartite matching one.
+This mini-project was made to play with my group of friends.
+It uses Ford-Fulkersen algorithm to assign each invisible friend, as a bipartite matching prpblem.

 ## Python requeriments:
 numpy		 2.2.0